Home improvement loans

 Expert support

-Qualified advisers at Loan.co.uk handle your application end to end.
-FCA authorised and regulated throughout.
+Qualified Loan.co.uk advisers handle your application end to end.

 No credit footprint

-Checking your options uses a soft search.
-It won't show on your credit file or affect your score.
+Checking uses a soft search.
+It won't show on your credit file.

 Everything you need to know before you start your project.